Group equivariant Radon-Nikod\'ym property and its characterizations: Definitions, basic properties and examples

 Finally, we are ready to state the main definitions of this subsection and one of the central new notions of the paper.

 \begin{definition} Let $G$ be a topological group and $X$ be a $G$-Banach space.
-If for every finite measure space $(\Omega,\Sigma,\mu)$ with a continuous action of $G$ by regular set isomorphisms and for every $G$-quasi-invariant $X$-valued vector measure $m$ on $\Sigma$ such that $|m|\ll\mu$, there exists $f\in L_1 (\Omega, \Sigma, \mu; X)$ such that then we say $X$ has the \emph{$G$-Radon-Nikod\'ym property} ($G$-RNP, for short). \end{definition}
+We say that $X$ has the \emph{$G$-Radon-Nikodým property} ($G$-RNP, for short) if, for every finite measure space $(\Omega, \Sigma, \mu)$ equipped with a continuous action of $G$ by regular set isomorphisms and for every $G$-quasi-invariant $X$-valued vector measure $m: \Sigma \rightarrow X$, there exists a function $f\in L_1 (\Omega, \Sigma, \mu; X)$ such that